faizaan1abd/mslearn-openai/Instructions/Labs/prompt-engg-intro.md

 ## What is prompt engineering?
 Prompt engineering is a relatively [new discipline](https://www.businessinsider.com/prompt-engineering-ai-chatgpt-jobs-explained-2023-3) for developing and optimizing prompts to efficiently use language models (LMs) across a wide variety of business applications.
 Prompt engineering skills help to better understand the capabilities and limitations of large language models (LLMs) and refine the completions (outputs) of LLMs.
 Prompt engineering is used to improve the capacity of LLMs on a wide range of common and complex tasks, such as question answering and arithmetic reasoning.
 Developers use prompt engineering to design robust and effective prompting techniques that interface with LLMs and other tools.

-This guide covers the basics of standard prompts to provide a rough idea of how to interact with and instruct the LLMs found on [Azure OpenAI Studio's Playground](https://oai.azure.com/portal/playground).
+This guide covers the basics of standard prompts to provide a rough idea of how to interact with and instruct the LLMs found on [Azure OpenAI Foundry's Playground](https://oai.azure.com/portal/playground).

 ###  Trying out Prompt Engineering with Azure OpenAI Playground
-Azure OpenAI Studio provides access to model management, deployment, experimentation, customization, and learning resources.
-The Chat playground within Azure OpenAI Studio is based on a conversation-in, message-out interface.
+Azure OpenAI Foundry provides access to model management, deployment, experimentation, customization, and learning resources.
+The Chat playground within Azure OpenAI Foundry is based on a conversation-in, message-out interface.
 You can initialize the session with a system message to set up the chat context.

 In the Chat playground, you're able to add a few-shot examples.
 The term few-shot refers to providing a few examples to help the model learn what it needs to do.
 You can think of it in contrast to zero-shot, which refers to providing no examples.